cables-gl/cables/Menu.md

 - *Items in `[]` brackets should only be visible to admins*
 - *Items in `{}` are context sensitive and only appear under certain cirumstances*
 - *`-` is a separator between the menu items*
+- Menu items with a shortcut should display the shortcut next to the name, also the app should check which OS the user is on and display the right shortcut, e.g. `⌘ + s` on Mac next to `Save`

 ### Project